aws-samples/llm-evaluation-methodology/README.md

 For users who are familiar with Python and comfortable running code, we provide example notebooks demonstrating other evaluation techniques:

+- [Latency and Cost.ipynb](Latency%20and%20Cost.ipynb) shows open-source tools (including [LLMeter](https://github.com/awslabs/llmeter#readme) and [FMBench](https://github.com/aws-samples/foundation-model-benchmarking-tool#readme)) that you can use to profile the latency, throughput, and therefore cost-to-serve of various LLMs and deployment types.
 - [LLM-Based Critique (Bedrock and fmeval).ipynb](LLM-Based%20Critique%20(Bedrock%20and%20fmeval).ipynb) demonstrates LLM-judged evaluation for a supervised, in-context question answering use-case, using models on Amazon Bedrock and orchestrating the process via the [open-source `fmeval` library](https://github.com/aws/fmeval).
 - [LLM-Based Critique (SageMaker and Claude).ipynb](LLM-Based%20Critique%20(SageMaker%20and%20Claude).ipynb) shows LLM-judged evaluation for a weakly-supervised, text summarization use-case, using Anthropic Claude on Amazon Bedrock to evaluate open-source models deployed on SageMaker.
 - [RAG (Bedrock and Ragas).ipynb](RAG%20(Bedrock%20and%20Ragas).ipynb) explores how the open-source [Ragas](https://docs.ragas.io/en/latest/) framework can be used to test integrated Retrieval-Augmented-Generation (RAG) flows with a suite of specialized, LLM-judged evaluation metrics.